monome/docs/docs/modular/whitewhale/index.md

 - Hold the first pattern choice.
 - Press a second pattern choice.
 - Now you can toggle additional choices on/off.
-- Deactive choice by toggling off all but one options.
+- Deactivate choice by toggling off all but one option.

 ## Trigger Choice
 All discussion of *Triggers* so far refers to each trigger output independent of one another. *Trigger choice* on the other hand allows the different rows of triggers to interact.
 When enabled at a given step, only one of the selected triggers will be executed.